Americans with Disabilities Act (ADA)

-According to the Americans with Disabilities Act (ADA) of 1990, a disability is a chronic, long-term, physical or mental impairment that substantially limits one or more major life activities (e.g., walking, sitting, breathing, learning, working, sleeping, etc.).
+According to the Americans with Disabilities Act (ADA) of 1990 and its Amendments Act of 2008, a disability is a chronic, long-term, physical or mental impairment that substantially limits one or more major life activities (e.g., walking, sitting, breathing, learning, working, sleeping, etc.).
 This law also requires an individualized assessment of each case to determine whether a disability exists.
 The College is not required to evaluate students or pay for such an evaluation.
 It is a student’s responsibility to provide adequate documentation and request adjustments/accommodations and services.
 The College has the right to establish professional criteria to be used in reviewing the documentation.

 ”Reasonable accommodation” is the term used by the ADA and the Rehabilitation Act for modifications made to an environment that eliminates or decreases, to a reasonable degree, structural and/or learning barriers that a student might encounter due to his or her disability.
 Nevertheless, an academic unit is not required to fundamentally alter the nature of its academic program in order to accommodate students.

 Southeastern College is committed to providing access to all of its programs, activities and services and will either remove physical barriers or enhance access in other ways to enable qualified students to participate in such endeavors.

 Students with disabilities at SEC/SI have a right to: